hxj5/scCNASim/docs/manual.rst

 separately, mainly following three steps:

 #.
 Fit feature-specific counts with a specific distribution.
 #.
-Update the fitted feature-specific parameters based on the CNV profile.
+Update the fitted feature-specific parameters based on the CNA profile.
 #.
 Generate new feature-specific counts based on the updated parameters.